Basil W. Duke: American Civil War

-Duke returned to Missouri to help Confederate forces in Missouri under the command of Brigadier-General Thomas Hindman; he returned to Kentucky at Brigadier General William J. Hardee's insistence.
-By October 1861, he had enlisted in his brother-in-law's (Morgan's) command and was subsequently elected Second Lieutenant.
+Duke returned to Missouri to join Confederate forces in Missouri under the command of Brigadier-General Thomas Hindman; he returned to Kentucky at Brigadier General William J. Hardee's insistence.
+By October 1861, he had enlisted in Morgan's command and was subsequently elected Second Lieutenant.

-Duke was twice wounded during the War.
-At the Battle of Shiloh, he was swinging his saber at a Union soldier when he was shot in the left shoulder by a Brown Bess musket.
+Duke was twice wounded during the war.
+At the Battle of Shiloh, he was swinging his saber at a U.S. soldier when he was shot in the left shoulder by a Brown Bess musket.
 The bullet exited his right shoulder, barely missing the spine.
-After recuperating, he was promoted to lieutenant colonel and, a few months later, to colonel.
+After recuperating, he was promoted to lieutenant colonel and a few months later, to colonel.
 Duke was wounded again at Elizabethtown, Kentucky's Rolling Fork River during Morgan's Christmas Raid of 1862.
 On December 29, he was hit by a shell fragment while leading the back guard as the rest of Morgan's men crossed a stream; his men initially assumed he was dead.

-Duke was the principal trainer for mounted combat for Morgan's Raiders and participated in Morgan's audacious Ohio Raid, during which he was captured at the Battle of Buffington Island on July 19, 1863.
-He had been leading troops in a delaying tactic to allow other Confederate forces either to escape across the Ohio River with Adam "Stovepipe" Johnson, or to advance further into Ohio with Morgan.
+Duke was the principal trainer for mounted combat for Morgan's Raiders.
+He participated in Morgan's Raid, during which he was captured at the Battle of Buffington Island on July 19, 1863.
+He had been leading troops in a delaying tactic to allow other Confederate forces either to escape across the Ohio River with Stovepipe Johnson or to advance further into Ohio with Morgan.
 Shortly thereafter, Morgan, too, was captured.
 Duke was imprisoned until August 3, 1864, when he was exchanged.
-He could probably have escaped with Morgan and Thomas Hines in 1863, but felt that to do so would hurt their chances.
+He could probably have escaped with Morgan and Thomas Hines in 1863 but felt that to do so would hurt their chances.
 Morgan was easily replaced in his cell by his brother Thomas Hunt Morgan, but Duke had no similar replacement as a temporary deception.

-After Morgan was killed in action on September 4, 1864, Duke assumed command of Morgan's forces.
+After Morgan was killed on September 4, 1864, Duke assumed command of Morgan's forces.
 On September 15, 1864, he was promoted to brigadier-general and sent to Virginia.
-He was with Jefferson Davis shortly after the Confederate President fled Richmond.
+He was with Jefferson Davis shortly after Davis fled Richmond.
 Duke was in the final Confederate war council at the Burt-Stark Mansion in Abbeville, South Carolina, on May 2, 1865.
-Duke surrendered to Union officials on May 10, 1865, in Washington, Georgia.
+Duke surrendered to U.S. officials on May 10, 1865, in Washington, Georgia.

 As an officer, Duke had a style of "gently ordering" soldiers under his command; this enhanced their friendly relations.
 He loved fighting, was steadfast during difficult moments in conflicts, and was described as a "spit-and-polish" officer.